Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 const difference = 10 - 2; // 8
 ```

-### Exercise (10 mins)
+### Exercise F (10 mins)

+1. Create the file `exercise-F.js` script in the folder `week-1/InClass`
-1. Create two variables `numberOfStudents` and `numberOfMentors`
+2. Create two variables `numberOfStudents` and `numberOfMentors`
-2. Log a message that displays the total number of students and mentors
+3. Log a message that displays the total number of students and mentors

 #### Expected result